Title: Chief Communications Officer/Director

 In 2011, Salter wrote the biography of legendary MSU broadcaster Jack Cristil, which funded MSU's Jacob S. "Jack" Cristil Endowed Scholarship.

-Salter and his wife, Leilani, have four grown children and seven grandchildren.
+Salter and his wife, Leilani, have four grown children and eight grandchildren.
 They are members of Starkville's First United Methodist Church.